bierschi/butterfly/README.md

 ## Dependencies

-Install boost filesystem library
+Install openssl and boost filesystem libraries
 <pre><code>
-sudo apt-get install -y libboost-filesystem-dev  libssl-dev
+sudo apt-get install -y libssl-dev libboost-filesystem-dev
 </code></pre>

 If you enable the logging definition with cmake you need to install the boost logging library as well